Gaming99Github/papas-pizzeria-games/README.md

-# papas-pizzeria-games
+# papas-pizzeria-game
-funny monkeyi made this so i could put games on a site lmao
+i made this so i could put games on a site lmao